PoliticalGraveyard.com

 Brenda Brown Schoonover (b.
 1939) — also known as Brenda Schoonover — of Maryland.
 Born in Baltimore, Md., 1939.
 Served in the Peace Corps; Foreign Service officer; U.S. Ambassador to Togo, 1997-2000.
 Female.
 African ancestry.
 Still living as of 2004.

-Joe Serna, Jr. (c.1939-1999) — of Sacramento, Sacramento County, Calif.
+Joe Serna Jr. (c.1939-1999) — of Sacramento, Sacramento County, Calif.
 Born in Stockton, San Joaquin County, Calif., about 1939.
 Democrat.
 Served in the Peace Corps; college professor; mayor of Sacramento, Calif., 1993-99; died in office 1999; delegate to Democratic National Convention from California, 1996.
 Hispanic ancestry.
 Died of kidney cancer and complications of diabetes, in Sacramento, Sacramento County, Calif., November 7, 1999 (age about 60 years).
 Burial location unknown.

 Donna Edna Shalala (b.
-1941) — also known as Donna E. Shalala — Born in Cleveland, Cuyahoga County, Ohio, February 14, 1941.
-Daughter of Joseph Abraham Shalala and Edna (Smith) Shalala.
-Served in the Peace Corps; university professor; president, Hunter College, City University of New York, 1980-88; chancellor, University of Wisconsin, 1988-92; U.S. Secretary of Health and Human Services, 1993; president, University of Miami, 2001-.
+1941) — also known as Donna E. Shalala — of Coral Gables, Miami-Dade County, Fla.
+Born in Cleveland, Cuyahoga County, Ohio, February 14, 1941.
+Democrat.
+Served in the Peace Corps; university professor; president, Hunter College, City University of New York, 1980-88; chancellor, University of Wisconsin, 1988-92; U.S. Secretary of Health and Human Services, 1993-2001; president, University of Miami, 2001-15; U.S. Representative from Florida 27th District, 2019-.
 Female.
 Lebanese ancestry.
 Member, Council on Foreign Relations; Trilateral Commission; American Federation of Teachers.
-Still living as of 2009.
+Inducted, National Women's Hall of Fame, 2011.
+Still living as of 2019.

 Christopher Hunter Shays (b.
 1945) — also known as Chris Shays — of Stamford, Fairfield County, Conn.; Bridgeport, Fairfield County, Conn.
 Born in Stamford, Fairfield County, Conn., October 18, 1945.
-Son of Thurston Crane Shays and Margaret (Oliver) Shays.
 Republican.
 Served in the Peace Corps; member of Connecticut state house of representatives, 1975-87; candidate for mayor of Stamford, Conn., 1983; U.S. Representative from Connecticut 4th District, 1987-.
 Christian Scientist.
-Still living as of 2009.
+Still living as of 2014.

-See also congressional biography — Govtrack.us page — votes in Congress from the Washington Post — Wikipedia article — NNDB dossier
+See also congressional biography — Govtrack.us page — Wikipedia article — NNDB dossier

 See also National Governors Association biography — Wikipedia article — NNDB dossier

 Paul Efthemios Tsongas (1941-1997) — also known as Paul E. Tsongas — of Lowell, Middlesex County, Mass.
 Born in Lowell, Middlesex County, Mass., February 14, 1941.
 Democrat.
-Served in the Peace Corps; U.S. Representative from Massachusetts 5th District, 1975-79; U.S. Senator from Massachusetts, 1979-85; candidate for Democratic nomination for President, 1992.
+Served in the Peace Corps; lawyer; U.S. Representative from Massachusetts 5th District, 1975-79; U.S. Senator from Massachusetts, 1979-85; candidate for Democratic nomination for President, 1992.
 Greek ancestry.
 Died of liver damage caused by cancer treatment, and pneumonia, at Brigham and Women's Hospital, Boston, Suffolk County, Mass., January 18, 1997 (age 55 years, 339 days).
 Interment at Lowell Cemetery, Lowell, Mass.

 Relatives: Married to Nicola S. Tsongas; twin brother of Thaleia Tsongas Schlesinger.
-See Tsongas family of Massachusetts.

 See also congressional biography — Govtrack.us page — NNDB dossier — Internet Movie Database profile — Find-A-Grave memorial